Colours are powerful tools that shape perceptions, influence emotions and communicate your brand’s identity at a glance.

 Calming, compassion, feminine, hope, innocence, love, nurturing, sweetness and understanding.

-Pink inspires compassion and nurturing as it is a non-threatening colour used most often in feminine businesses.
+The pink colour inspires compassion and calmness as it is a non-threatening colour used most often in feminine businesses.

 It is feminine and youthful in its softer shades, with more passion and energy in its darker ones.